genropy/genropy_saved/docs/genro/components/components/th.rst

     The lock button allow to unlock the :ref:`th_add_delete_buttons`, in order to delete or modify records or create new ones.

-.. _th_gui_view_view_box:
+.. _th_gui_central_pane:

-columns view
+central pane
 ------------

+    The central pane contains all the stuff you define in the :ref:`th_view_class`.

+    In particular, you can use the central pane as "columns view"

+    **central pane - columns view**:

     .. image:: ../../_images/components/th/columns_view.png

-    The columns view allows user to see all that records that satisfy his SQL query.
+    The columns pane allows user to see all that records that satisfy his SQL query.
     Every record doesn't show necessary all of its columns, but only the ones you have inserted in the :ref:`th_struct` method.